-At the heart of yesterday's last-minute collapse is a federal inmate named Lamont Davenport.
+At the heart of yesterday's last-minute collapse is a federal inmate.
 He's a felon 10 times over, convicted of, among other things, trafficking large amounts of cocaine.
 He testified earlier he wants to trade his cooperation in the Victor Decker murder case for a reduced sentence.
 Decker was an off-duty Norfolk officer robbed and shot in a parking lot near an Oceana go-go bar in 2010.

-But Davenport has a credibility problem.
+But the inmate has a credibility problem.
 He admitted in an earlier hearing he repeatedly lied to police who asked him about the Victor Decker murder.
-So Davenport needed someone to back his new story.
-According to court testimony, court files and interviews, NewsChannel 3 has learned Davenport convinced another criminal to help him, to give his story credibility.
-Davenport asked this man -- who has not been publicly identified -- to vouch for the story Davenport settled on.
+According to court testimony, court files and interviews, NewsChannel 3 learned the inmate convinced another criminal to help him, to give his story credibility and vouch for it.
 Their story was that they were in a car in the parking lot of the Atlantis Gentlemen's Club on Oceana Boulevard to rob a drug dealer.
-Davenport testified he saw much of what happened to Victor Decker -- except for the shooting -- and said he is all but certain he saw Perry and another man run past him after the murder.
+The inmate testified he saw much of what happened to Victor Decker -- except for the shooting -- and said he is all but certain he saw Perry and another man run past him after the murder.
 That other man, police contended, was Kareem Turner.

 When asked why police and prosecutors hadn't figured out their own witness was lying, Stolle said this: "I think that is a question better posed to the Perry defense team who had this information for the last nine months and didn’t turn it over to us," Stolle said.
 "How anyone sat on that information for nine months, knowing there were people in custody, is beyond me."